CesBear/NodeJsGlobalMentoring/README.md

 # NodeJS Global Mentoring Program

-This repo is to submit all the task
+This repo holds all the homework task for the EPAM Node JS Mentor Program 2020

 ## Initial Instalation Steps